Auggisha/funky-posts/README.md

-# Getting Started with Create React App
+# Funky Posts app, version: 0.5 (early)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Main tools/frameworks used in creating this project were React, Typescript, React Router, Redux Toolkit and MUI.

+Note: There's a possible libraries version mismatch due to fact that Create-react-app was upgraded to work with latest React (v18) which adds some confustion in comaptibility with MUI and even Redux (Toolkit).
+So, installation of some packages via NPM should be followed with the "--force" flag.

 ## Available Scripts